Skip to main content

 note

-The reported version is the upstream version, which is shorter than the xPack version, as the latter requires more digits to identify the releases.
+The reported version is the upstream version, which is shorter than the xPack version, as the latter requires additional digits to identify the releases.

-After install, the package creates a hierarchy of folders like the following (only the first two depth levels are shown):
+After installation, the package creates a hierarchy of folders such as the following (only the first two depth levels are shown):

 Folder PATH listing